wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 npx create-react-app client
 {% endhighlight %}

-Sit back for a minute or two while the command does it's thing.
+Sit back for a minute or two while the command does its thing.
 This will probably be the longest single command you'll run.

 What does it do?
 Let's break it down word by word.